OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/active-directory-licensing-ps-examples.md

     return $null
 }

-#produces a list of disabled service plan names for a set of plans we want to leave enabled
+#produces a list of disabled service plan names for a set of plans we want tooleave enabled
 function GetDisabledPlansForSKU
 {
     Param([string]$skuId, [string[]]$enabledPlans)